04 April 2014

 Nola Hatterman

 Dutch actress Nola Hatterman (1899-1984) was mainly a stage performer but also played minor parts in five Dutch silent films.
 From 1925 on, Hatterman worked as an artist who liked to paint people of colour, in particular Afro-Surinamese.
-During the war, her paintings of blues singers and black men dancing were considered as ‘Entartete Kunst’ by the Nazis.
+During the war, the Nazis considered her paintings of blues singers and black men dancing as ‘Entartete Kunst’.

 Nola Hatterman